Health and Safety Excellence program: Topic requirements

 Accommodation and return-to-work plans

-All level one topics and should be selected at the same time as return-to-work program requirements, forms and tools, and return-to-work roles and responsibilities
+• you’re working on return-to-work program requirements, forms and tools, and return-to-work roles and responsibilities topics

 Summary:

-The accommodation process includes an analysis and comparison of job tasks and physical demands with the injured/ill person's abilities.
-Accommodation solutions are considered when there are gaps in abilities to perform regular job duties.
+The accommodation process includes an analysis and comparison of job tasks and physical and cognitive demands with the injured/ill person's abilities.
+Accommodations are considered when limitations in a person’s abilities prevent them from performing their regular job duties.

 Requirements:

-The business will establish, implement, monitor and maintain an accommodation procedure that includes provisions for returning an injured/ill person back to work.
+Your business will establish, implement, monitor and maintain a written standard that includes provisions for returning an injured/ill person back to work.
 Return-to-work planning to identify suitable return-to-work options begins when the functional/cognitive abilities of the injured/ill person are confirmed.

-The program looks to establish optimum return-to-work options including:
+The written standard looks to establish optimum return-to-work options that must include:

 Return-to-work plans are jointly developed and documented to include: